Notion33/tf-trt_object_detection/README.md

 ```

 ## Inference Object detection using TF-TRT graph
-If you created a tf-trt graph using the preceding code, you can find the trt_graph.pb file in the model folder.
-Copy the `image.jpg` file you want to see the results in the model folder.
-The following command saves the result using the SSD-inception-v2 model trained with the COCO dataset.
+If you create a tf-trt graph using the `trt_make.py`, you can find the `trt_graph.pb` in the model folder.
+Copy the input image file `image.jpg` in the model folder. `trt_inference.py` inference the input image file using the SSD-inception-v2 model trained with the COCO dataset and saves the result.
 ```
 python trt_inferernce.py
 ```